Adamo-97/Move-out-app/README.md

 ### Build

-To build and run the **MoveOUT** project, follow the steps below.
-These instructions are specifically for users working in **WSL (Windows Subsystem for Linux) with Ubuntu**, or any Linux-based environment.

----

 #### 1. **Clone the Repository**
 - Start by cloning the project from the repository into your local development environment:
   ```bash